Course Outline

 - Introduction to the Laboratory Budget

-- In Managed-care hospitals, the main thing the laboratory is evaluated on is the cost per test versus revenue per test.
+- Before managed-care hospitals, the laboratory was evaluated on the cost per test versus revenue per test.

 - Introduction to Inventory Management